Learn this Chive Oil Recipe to create a vibrant finishing oil for garnishing, marinades, or salad dressings. It lasts in the fridge for a week.

 Sixth step: Blend the mixture.

-Eighth step: Strain the mixture.
+seventh step: Strain the oil.

-Line a fine mesh strainer with a cheese cloth or a coffee filter, pour the oil into the sieve, and let the gravity work.
+Line a fine mesh strainer with a cheese cloth or a coffee filter, pour the chive oil mixture into the sieve, and let the gravity work.
 It takes several hours to filter the oil drop by drop into the jar or bottle.
 Don’t force the oil through the cheesecloth, as the strained oil will be cloudy.

-Ninth step: Transfer and store.
+EIGHTH step: Transfer and store.

 Discard the cheesecloth.
 Transfer the oil to a squeeze bottle or airtight container and keep it in the fridge for 1 week or until the color starts to fade.